hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 # Block-Level Verification of VSDSquadron SoC

-This repository documents my journey of understanding, executing, analyzing, and documenting the block-level verification flow of the VSDSquadron SoC using both Standalone and Caravel-integrated verification environments.
+This repository documents my journey of understanding, executing, analyzing, and documenting the block-level verification flow of the VSDSquadron SoC in two levels:

+1. **Standalone Verification** – Individual blocks were tested independently to validate their functionality.
+2. **Caravel Integrated Verification** – The same peripherals were verified within the complete SoC environment to study real system interactions.

+Through these activities, I gained hands-on experience with firmware compilation, RTL simulation, waveform generation, debugging, PASS/FAIL analysis, and SoC verification methodologies.
+This provided valuable insight into how modern semiconductor companies validate functional correctness before proceeding to later implementation stages such as synthesis, physical design, and tapeout.

 ---
 ## What is VSDSquadron SoC?